Acton Celebration for the Turkeys Speakers

-Gene Baur, president and co-founder of Farm Sanctuary, campaigns to raise awareness about the negative consequences of industrialized factory farming.
-He has conducted hundreds of visits to farms, stockyards, and slaughterhouses to document conditions.
-His photos and videos exposing factory farming cruelty have been aired nationally and internationally, educating millions.
-His book, Farm Sanctuary: Changing Hearts and Minds About Animals and Food, a national best-seller, is a thought-provoking investigation of the ethical questions surrounding beef, poultry, pork, milk and egg production.
-It describes what each of us can do to promote compassion and help stop the systematic mistreatment of the billions of farm animals who are exploited for food in the U.S. every year.
+Gene Baur, president and co-founder of Farm Sanctuary, has been hailed as “the conscience of the food movement” by Time magazine.
+Since the mid-1980s, Gene has traveled extensively, campaigning to raise awareness about the abuses of industrialized factory farming and our system of cheap food production.
+His thought-provoking book, Farm Sanctuary: Changing Hearts and Minds About Animals and Food, a national best seller, examines the ethical questions surrounding the production of beef, poultry, pork, milk, and eggs and exposes the mistreatment of the billions of farm animals who are exploited for food in the United States every year.

 Please check back for additional speakers.